 What does it mean to be a connected educator?

 It’s that term you’ve probably heard but what are people actually talking about?
 The term ‘connected educator’ is the term used to describe teachers who use modern methods to stay connected with each other.
 Connected educators tend to be passionate and committed educators who use their global network of educators called a ‘professional learning network’ to share, learn and develop their work as an educator.
 This could vary from having a friend who teaches in another part of the world to having thousands of followers online from across the globe.
 In my opinion a connected educator is someone who is passionate about education and learning from others.
 Due to the global nature that comes with being a connected educator, essentially all connected educators are international because their networks transcend geographical boundaries (although time zones can be a pain sometimes!).
 Connected educators are able to keep up to date with educational issues and debates, beyond the walls of their staffroom and the whole school.
 Connected educators are dedicated to their own professional development and recognise that as well as learning and gaining so much from others they can also share, collaborate and inspire other educators in some shape or form.

 Professionally 2016 has been a very exciting and interesting year.
 This year includes attending and organising various CPD events, setting up my own educational blog to share/reflect and most importantly moving abroad to live and teach.

-Everyone who knows me, personally or professionally, know that I love to teach (hence the profile and blog name) but I also love to travel.
+Everyone who knows me, personally or professionally, will know that I love to teach (hence the profile, blog and book title) but I also love to travel.
 When the opportunity came up for me to take part in the British Council Connecting Classrooms programme, I did not hesitate!